wootfish/eli.sohl.com/drafts/wangs-attack-2.md

     return b''.join(struct.pack("<I", word) for word in X)
 ```

-That's right - that really is all it takes.
+That's right - for round one, that really is all it takes.

 # Applying the Message Differential

-The `massage` function we just wrote takes an arbitrary length-64 bytestring and
+We just wrote a `massage` function which takes an arbitrary length-64 bytestring
-turns it into a promising candidate message `M`.
-Before we can check whether `M`
+and turns it into a promising candidate message `M`.
+Before we can check whether
-is part of a collision, we have to be able to compute `M'`, aka `M + D`.
+`M` is part of a collision, we have to be able to compute `M'`, aka `M + D`.

 The differential modifies three message words.
 We can encode these words'
 indices and their internal differentials like so: